magabriel/bolt-extension-newsletter-subscription/README.md

-<<<<<<< HEAD
 Newsletter Subscription Bolt Extension
 ======================================

 ---

 This is a **Bolt** extension.
-You can read more about awesome Bolt CMS built on top of Silex microframework at Bolt.cm.
+You can read more about the awesome Bolt CMS built on top of Silex microframework at Bolt.cm.

 ---

-The "Newsletter Subscription" extension provides automated managment of a list of newsletter subscribers.
+The "Newsletter Subscription" extension provides automated management of a list of newsletter subscribers.

 To install it: